ImStian/ImStian/README.md

 </div>

- ### 🔭  I’m currently working on my bachelor thesis about [BlueBoat USV](https://bluerobotics.com/store/boat/blueboat/blueboat/).
+ ### 🔭  I’m currently working on my bachelor thesis about pathplanning for the [BlueBoat USV](https://bluerobotics.com/store/boat/blueboat/blueboat/).

  ### 🌱  I’m currently learning a little bit of everything.